per2jensen/clonepulse/README.md

 ./build.sh  # Creates virtualenv and installs dependencies
 ```

-This sets up a Python virtual environment and installs dependencies listed in pyproject.toml.
+This sets up a Python virtual environment and installs dependencies listed in `pyproject.toml`.

+---

 ## Contributing

-Found a bug or have a suggestion?
+Found a bug or have a suggestion
-Feel free to [open an issue](https://github.com/per2jensen/clonepulse/issues) or submit a pull request!
+Feel free to [open an issue](https://github.com/per2jensen/clonepulse/issues) or submit a pull request